jaylane/job-scheduler/docs/DESIGN.md

 ## mTLS

 Authentication and Authorization will be done via mTLS.
-I will generate the following certificates and store them in the repository for the sake of this project.
-In a real world scenario these certificates could be managed by secrets or using something like Vault.
+I will generate the following certificates and store them in the repository for this project.

 * Client CA private key and signed cert
 * Server CA private key and signed cert